Skip to main content

 Getting help

 If you get a tax return, there is information on our website which may help you.
 You can also contact HMRC for help.
-If you are concerned about completing the form, contact the phone number on any of your self assessment correspondence or HMRC’s Self Assessment helpline number.
+If you are concerned about completing the form, you can contact HMRC.

 Alternatively, see our Getting help page for details of the tax charities who may be able to offer free assistance.